SpongePowered/SpongeVanilla/README.md

-Granite
+SpongeVanilla
 =============

-Granite is the SpongeAPI implementation for Vanilla Minecraft.
+SpongeVanilla is the SpongeAPI implementation for Vanilla Minecraft.

 * IRC: #sponge or #spongedev on irc.esper.net